porzione/wavescan/README.md

-# prepare LSP multisampler config from sample files
+# prepare LSP multisampler config from sample files (and SFZ WIP)

 Find all wav/flac/aif samples in provided with `-d` directory and print text config for importing to [LSP multisampler](https://lsp-plug.in/?page=manuals).
 Debug messages are printing to stderr.